Rev. Captain Dale Goetz

 A chaplain’s duties are wide-ranging and take a special person to perform.
 Chaplains are the military’s religious leaders, responsible for tending to the spiritual and moral well-being of service members and their families.
 The chaplain’s responsibilities include performing religious rites, conducting worship services, providing confidential counseling, and advising commanders on religious, spiritual, and moral matters.

-Military Chaplains are commissioned officers stationed wherever there are military members, including overseas combat tours.
+Military Chaplains have commissioned officers stationed wherever there are military members, including overseas combat tours.
 They have an important role in any commander’s program for operational readiness and stress control.

 Chaplains are not typically licensed clinical counselors; however, they adhere to absolute confidentiality and are prepared to help people with many life challenges, including work-related issues; combat stress; deployment anxiety; marriage and family; substance abuse, and finances.